Discounts Large Music Boxes CDs + MP3s Movements Custom Tunes About Us

 Reuge

 In the 60's and 70's Reuge music boxes were excellent, top-notch products by any standards.
 However, in the '80s Reuge's quality took a turn for the worse.
 Confident that they were the best, they let the craft gradually decline.
 At first it was subtle, but later became more obvious.
 The high notes did not sound as delicate as they once had.
 The comb adjustments became less precise.
-About 10 years ago, their last great arranger died, and the arrangement quality began to suffer.
+Then their last great arranger died, and the arrangement quality began to suffer.

 Reuge's attitudes and policies toward the public are not as friendly as they once were.
 Reuge once openly sold movements to anyone who wanted them.
-Now they have become closed-minded, only selling complete music boxes, and at greatly inflated prices - far beyond what they should be.
+Now they have become closed-minded, only selling complete music boxes.

 The long and the short of our discussion is that Reuge is experiencing a sad fate.
 In the past, I tried to talk with them, but they simply would not listen.
 "Pride comes before a fall".
 Reuge claims to be top-notch, but do not be deceived.
 Fortunately for them, most people are quite ignorant.
 Do not be one of them.